Mynajobs/HRHIS-DOCUMENTATION/docs/users/user/user.md

 ## Self Registration

 Employees with records in the system can become system users through self registration.
+For this to be possible a self registration user should have an email assoociated with his/her information in the system and either of the following unique identifiers,
+ 1. National identification number(NIN)
+ 2. Council registration number
+ 3. HFR registration number
+ 4. License number

 The self registration link is available via login page of HRHIS.
 To perform self registration follow the steps below.

 1. On the login screen click the self registration button as shown below